-The Center for Disease Control (CDC) recommends that travelers to Thailand discuss several vaccinations with a doctor at least 4-6 weeks prior to travel.
-Per the CDC, all routine vaccinations should be up to date prior to travel to any location.
+The Center for Disease Control (CDC) recommends that travelers to Thailand discuss several vaccinations with a doctor at least 4-6 weeks before travel.
+Per the CDC, all routine vaccinations should be up to date before travel to any location.
 The CDC recommends that most travelers to Thailand receive the following vaccines due to risk associated with contaminated water and food: